-- · View the load status for the Rack PDU and Network Status - Under the Rack PDU tab readers can scroll and access: Alarms, Device, Phase, Bank, Outlets and Environment - Manage outlets - Under the Network tab the reader can view the current IPv4 and IPv6 settings
+- · View the load status for the Rack PDU and Network Status - Under the Rack PDU tab readers can scroll and access: Alarms, Device, Phase, Bank, and Environment. - Select Network from the menu, to view the current IPv4 and IPv6 settings.